Help create healthy, thriving communities.

 What We’re Doing

-The Ruth Sembrano Foundation will support accessible and quality healthcare for all by partnering with local public hospitals, clinics, and health centers to help modernize their infrastructure.
-Through our work, we aim to help strengthen the capacity of the country’s healthcare system and create healthy, thriving communities.
+The Ruth Sembrano Foundation supports accessible and quality healthcare for all through the Ruth Sembrano Clinic in Tondo Manila.
+Here, we are creating scalable solutions to medical problems found in the poorest communities in the Philippines.
+Through our work, we aim to help strengthen the capacity of the country’s healthcare system in poor communities to create healthy, thriving communities.

-Modernize healthcare facilities to ensure that they are able to provide the best possible care for community members.
-All infrastructure projects will be developed and implemented in coordination with grassroots organizations, public health offices, healthcare personnel, and other relevant stakeholders.
+We contructed The Ruth Sembrano Clinic to increase access to medical care in Manila’s poorest community.
+Our infrastructure projects are designed to be developed and implemented in coordination with grassroots organizations, public health offices, healthcare personnel, and other relevant stakeholders.